 Floor Living rooms Bed- rooms Bath or shower Separate toilet Kitchen Utility room Conservatory Other Name of other

 Lower ground

 Ground 1 1

 First 3 1

 Second

 Third

 Other

 Roof space

 Construction

-Brick and render faced walls with pitched concrete tile roofs.
-Windows are PVCu framed with double glazing.
-The hall reception room and first floors are suspended timber.
+Brick and tile faced walls with pitched concrete tile roof.
+Windows are timber framed with single glazing.
+Ground floors are believed to be solid.
 Water and space heating is gas fired.